cmuth001/Dockerizing-a-NodeJS-web-app/README.md

 output:
     Example app listening on port 3000!
 ```

-13. After running all the above commands, open [http://localhost:49160/](http://localhost:49160/) on the browser
+13. If you followed the  above steps on your system, you will see the sam output as below image: [http://localhost:49160/](http://localhost:49160/)

   <p align="center">
         <img